LeSean McCoy, Former Philadelphia Eagles Running Back, Wins Second Consecutive Super Bowl Without Playing In Either Game

 PHILADELPHIA (CBS) — If “Shady” calls it a career, he’s going out a two-time Super Bowl champ.
 Former Philadelphia Eagles running back LeSean McCoy has won the past two Super Bowls without taking a snap in either game.

-McCoy was inactive for the Kansas City Chiefs last year but was active for the Tampa Bay Buccaneers in Super Bowl LV.RELATED: NHL Postpones Flyers-Capitals Game Due To COVID-19 Protocols
+McCoy was inactive for the Kansas City Chiefs last year but was active for the Tampa Bay Buccaneers in Super Bowl LV.RELATED: Joel Embiid Helps 76ers Pull Away Late For 119-111 Win Over Kings

 McCoy made the playoffs three times while with the Eagles and once with the Buffalo Bills prior to being a two-time champ.